2023 workshop latest information

 Augmenting survey data with data collected from mobile apps, sensors, and wearables allows researchers to better explore and understand social reality, further develop research methods, and scale laboratory experiments.
 The number of studies that utilize the features built into smartphones and other wearable devices to study human behavior and interaction has grown in recent years.
 Passive mobile data collection using sensors allows researchers to collect data at a rate and detail that is not possible with traditional survey methods.
 However, incorporating sensor measurements to augment or replace survey questions through sensors and apps creates methodological challenges around representativeness, survey design and implementation, measurement, as well as ethical and legal considerations that are yet to be understood.

-This 2-day workshop is jointly organized by researchers from the Social Statistics department at the University of Manchester, the Department of Methodology and Statistics at Utrecht University, the Professorship for Social Data Science and Methodology at the University of Mannheim, and the Department of Political Science at the University of Duisburg-Essen.
+This 2-day workshop is jointly organized by researchers from the Social Statistics department at the University of Manchester, the Department of Methodology and Statistics at Utrecht University, the Professorship for Social Data Science and Methodology at the University of Mannheim, and the german Center for Higher Education research and Science Studies, University of Hannover.
 This year the workshop is supported by the Hallsworth Conference fund at the University of Manchester.
 The workshop is free of charge for participants, but participants are expected to cover their own travel and lodging costs.

 The goal of this workshop is to bring together researchers from different disciplines to discuss the current state of their research on the use of mobile apps, sensors, and wearables in survey data collection.
 The workshop is only open to participants whose abstracts will be accepted for a paper presentation.